ChrisVulpine/my-portfolio/README.md

 ## Description

 My goal with this project was to use what I know of HTML and CSS to build my starting portfolio as a developer.
-I wanted my project to display in a crisp and clean fastion while also adapting to different screen sizes.
+I wanted my project to display in a crisp and clean fashion while also adapting to different screen sizes.
 I learned a great deal about media queries and flex properties for CSS.
 Overall I am pleased with the result!

 ## Deployed Application